fireship-io/fireship.io/hugo/content/courses/flutter-firebase/_index.md

 ## 🕊️ What will I Learn?

-- Installation and Setup
-- VS Code Pro Tips for Flutter
-- Basic usage of over 20 built-in Flutter Widgets
-- Platform Checking
-- Layout and Scrolling
-- Navigation
-- Themes
-- Sign In with Google or Apple
+- 👨‍🎤 Build a complete Flutter app with Firebase
+- 🐦 Master the most common Flutter widgets
+- 🔏 User Authentication (Apple, Google, Anonymous)
-- Async Programming and State Management with Provider
+- ⚒️ State Management with Provider
-- Advanced usage of Firestore
+- 🔥 Model relational Firestore data
+- 🎭 Animation for realtime data streams
+- ⚓ Organize large Flutter projects
+- 🤖 Convert Firestore data to Dart Classes with JSON Serializable
-- Releasing to Google Play and the Apple App Store
+- 🚀 Deploy to the Apple App Store and Google Play

 ## 🤔 Is this Course Right for Me?

 This course is intermediate level and designed to help you become a productive full-stack Flutter app developer.
 It assumes you have some basic knowledge of programming, ideally in a language similar to JavaScript, C#, or Java.
 It is fast-paced and similar to [my style on YouTube](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA?), but far more in-depth and comprehensive.

-## Is this Course Updated?

-The last code review and update was completed on **Nov 2nd, 2021** using Flutter version `2.12.13`.
-The course receives regular updates, especially to address breaking changes in Flutter and/or Firebase.
+If you're new to programming consider going through the [Dart Language Course](/courses/dart) first.

 ## 🏎️ Test Drive